The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 At any rate, I get your point.

-Okay, so Pelosi apparently threatening to expose privileged information here.
+Pelosi, okay, so Pelosi apparently threatening to expose privileged information here.

 That's what she's threatening to do.

-This these these this is not public stuff.
+This is not public stuff.

 And she's threatening to expose privileged information.

-Um so much for ethics.
+So much for ethics.

-But some people Diane, look, everybody knows what you say is true.
+But some people, Diane, look, everybody knows what you say is true.

 Everybody knows it.